mikolajnowaczyk/task-manager-api/README.md

 # Task-manager-api
 API for task management.
 There is a user and tasks related API.
-For most of the calls, a token is required.
-[Link for live verion](https://nowc-task-manager.herokuapp.com/) (with some features covered in fronend).
+For most of the calls, a token is required. ~~[Link for live version](https://nowc-task-manager.herokuapp.com/) (with some features covered in fronend)~~ heroku is not available.

 List of tools:
 * MongoDB